Woodpecker: General characteristics

 Woodpeckers include the tiny piculets, the smallest of which appears to be the bar-breasted piculet at 7.5 cm in length and a weight of 8.9 g.
 Some of the largest woodpeckers can be more than 50 cm in length.
-The largest surviving species is the great slaty woodpecker, which weighs 430 g on average and up to 563 g, and measures 45 to 55 cm, but the extinct imperial woodpecker, at 55 to 61 cm, and ivory-billed woodpecker, around 48 to 53 cm and 516 g, were both probably larger.
+The largest extant species is the great slaty woodpecker, which weighs 430 g on average and up to 563 g, and measures 45 to 55 cm.
+The imperial woodpecker, at 55 to 61 cm, and ivory-billed woodpecker, around 48 to 53 cm and 516 g, would both be larger, though both species are generally considered to have gone extinct in the 20th century.

 The plumage of woodpeckers varies from drab to conspicuous.
 The colours of many species are based on olive and brown and some are pied, suggesting a need for camouflage; others are boldly patterned in black, white, and red, and many have a crest or tufted feathers on their crowns.
 Woodpeckers tend to be sexually dimorphic, but differences between the sexes are generally small; exceptions to this are Williamson's sapsucker and the orange-backed woodpecker, which differ markedly.
 The plumage is moulted fully once a year apart from the wrynecks, which have an additional partial moult before breeding.

 Woodpeckers, piculets, and wrynecks all possess characteristic zygodactyl feet, consisting of four toes, the first (hallux) and the fourth facing backward and the second and third facing forward.
 This foot arrangement is good for grasping the limbs and trunks of trees.
 Members of this family can walk vertically up tree trunks, which is beneficial for activities such as foraging for food or nest excavation.
 In addition to their strong claws and feet, woodpeckers have short, strong legs.
 This is typical of birds that regularly forage on trunks.
 Exceptions are the black-backed woodpecker and the American and Eurasian three-toed woodpeckers, which have only three toes on each foot.
 The tails of all woodpeckers, except the piculets and wrynecks, are stiffened, and when the bird perches on a vertical surface, the tail and feet work together to support it.